kewde/electron-sandbox-boilerplate/README.md

 Electron is a bit of a different beast than Chromium, as it also provides you with a very powerful NodeJS API by default with your electron application.
 You might have already guessed it, the sandbox is disabled by default.

 This example will re-enable the sandbox and deal with the limitations.
 We get a chance to do _some_ of the NodeJS API in the renderer process.
 This is due to the **preload.js script**, it runs in a private scope  but be carefully what you leak to the global scope (ie: attaching functions to the window) and it has _some_ NodeJS functionality.
 We prefer having a more privileged environment, so we only use the preload script to act as a bridge.
-The bridge that connects the renderer process with the browser process: making available the **rendererIpc**.
+The bridge that connects the renderer process with the browser process: making available the **ipcRenderer**.
 Check out preload-simple.js or preload-extended.js for more information.

 ### Good reads about Chromium & their sandbox: